 i.
-Describe the State's method for addressing individual problems as they are discovered.
+Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.
+In addition, provide information on the methods used by the state to document these items.

-When an error is discovered during a case record review or one is identified in a report, a DSDS supervisor reviews the error, and works with the worker who completed the assessment to appropriately address the error.
-The worker then documents the action taken.
-The DSDS supervisor reviews the action taken by the worker to correct the error.
-General methods of remediation may include: performing a LOC evaluation for those that were not done, re-training of staff, discussion during area and regional meetings, and/or change in Division policy or procedure.
+When an error is discovered during a Division of Senior and Disability Services (DSDS) case record review or one is identified in a DSDS report, a DSDS supervisor reviews the error, and works with the worker who completed the assessment to appropriately address the error.
+General methods of remediation may include: re-training staff, discussions during area and regional meetings and/or change in DSDS policy or procedure.